-Instead of thinking about the Proverbs 31 woman as the “perfect influencer” on Instagram, think about her like an older wiser woman who has lived a full life and has much to teach us!
-She wants to pass on her knowledge so we can avoid mistakes, and live a more abundant life, and find joy in surrendering to God.
+Instead of thinking about the Proverbs 31 woman as the “perfect influencer” on Instagram, think about her as an older wiser woman who has lived a full life and has much to teach us!
+She wants to pass on her knowledge so we can avoid mistakes, live a more abundant life, and find joy in surrendering to God.

 Also, be sure to check out these inner beauty lessons we can learn from the Bible!